Checking out a new church can be confusing and intimidating, but we want you to feel welcome and confident when you join us.

 - Memorial Day through Labor Day – Sunday, 9:00 am only

 - Sunday, 5:30pm: Sunday Evening Prayer service is small and quiet.
 It’s a time for reflection, prayer, and centering.
 This service happens on the 2nd and 4th Sunday every month.
+This service does not meet June-August.

 What can I expect when I walk into church for worship?